mvolkmann/blog/src/swift/Localization.md

    "Localizable.stringsdict".
 1. Click the "Create" button.
 1. To support multiple languages:
-   1. Select the "Localizable.stringsdict" file in the File Navigator.
+   1. Select the "Localizable.stringsdict" file in the Project Navigator.
    1. Open the Inspector panel on the right.
    1. Under "Localization", click the "Localize..." button.
    1. In the dialog that appears, click the "Localize" button.
-   1. Once again, select the "Localizable.stringsdict" file in the File Navigator.
+   1. Once again, select the "Localizable.stringsdict" file in the Project Navigator.
    1. In the Inspector panel on the right under "Localization", check all the language checkboxes.
-      This will add one entry under "Localizable.stringsdict" in the File Navigator for each selected language.
+      This will add one entry under "Localizable.stringsdict" in the Project Navigator for each selected language.
 1. For each supported language:
-   1. Select its entry in the File Navigator.
+   1. Select its entry in the Project Navigator.
    1. Add rows with keys, types, and values similar to what is shown in the screenshot below for each phrase to be pluralized.
       A row and all its descendant rows can be copied